All Episodes

 Here's the story.

-Americans are overwhelmingly opposed to you here.
+Americans are overwhelmingly opposed to it.

 Americans cautiously open to gas tax rise.

-First line of the story: Americans are overwhelmingly opposed to a higher federal gas tax, but a significant number would go along with an increase in the gas tax if it reduced global warming or made the United States less dependent on foreign oil.
+First line of the story, Americans are overwhelmingly opposed to a higher federal gas tax, but a significant number would go along with an increase in the gas tax if it reduced global warming or made the United States less dependent on foreign oil.

 This according to the latest New York Times CBS news poll.

-All right, now I remember Hurricane Katrina.
+Now, I remember Hurricane Katrina.

 I remember the aftermath of Hurricane Katrina.